Bubblin-Superbooks/108-verses-of-gita/interim/manuscript.md

 panditah (wise men) vidya vinaya sampanne (fully equipped with education and gentleness) brahmane (in brahman) gavi (cow) hastini (elephant) shuni (in dog) shvapake cha (in an out caste) samdarshinah (who see with equal vision)
 Wise man who is fully equipped with education and knowledge see with equa vision a brahmana, a cow an elephant, a dog and an outcast dog eater.

+###### Spiritual commentary:

-Spiritual commentary : A realized person will treat a good, learned and polite brahman holding sacred water in a kosa vessel, and an outcast dog eater as equal.
+ A realized person will treat a good, learned and polite brahman holding sacred water in a kosa vessel, and an outcast dog eater as equal.
 At the after effect poise of kriya the realized person like a drunken man, does not make such differences.
 Ihaiva taihi jitah sargah yesham samye sthitam manah Nirdosham hi samam brahma tasmad brahmani te sthitah                                                                                      11 (5/19)